Shrihari-Nair/zolvit_invoice_data_extraction/README.md

 - **`trust_determination.py`**: Evaluates the quality of the extraction by cross-verifying the extracted data based on invoice logic and calculating various metrics present in the PDF.
 - **`gemini.py`**: Demonstrates how large language models (LLMs) can consistently capture and structure data in an alternate manner.
 - **`artifacts` folder**: Stores intermediate outputs such as extracted texts, images and `json` files containing accuracy values for each PDF.

+## Data Extraction
+1. Store ground truth json files in `artifacts/ground_truth_jsons`
+2. Store the PDFs in `data folder` for text extraction.
+3. Run `python main.py` to extract text and store it in `artifacts/json_dumps`.
+4. Intermediate outputs are stored in `artifacts/images`, `artifacts/invoice_snaps` and `artifacts/text_data`.

+## Accuracy check
+1. Run `python accuracy_check.py` to compare ground truths to the extracted jsons.
+2. The accuracy report for each PDF is stored in `artifacts/accuracy_values`

+## Trust determination
+1. Run `python trust_determination.py` for checking whether the extracted texts can be trusted.
+2. The report will be printed in the console itself.